filecoin-project/specs/definitions.md

 #### VDF

 A verifiable function that guarantees a time delay given some hardware assumptions and a small set of requirements.
 These requirements are efficient proof verification, random output, and strong sequentiality.
-Verifiable delay functions are formally defined [here](https://eprint.iacr.org/2018/601).
-A VDF will receive {set of public parameters (similar to [these](https://eprint.iacr.org/2018/712.pdf)), seed} and output {proof of correctness, output value}.
+Verifiable delay functions are formally defined by [\[BBBF]](https://eprint.iacr.org/2018/601).

 ```text
 {proof, value} <—- VDF(public parameters, seed)